Programming by College of Health Units

 How to Pay for College

-Members of the Ball State Learning Center will lead a session to help students strengthen the skills they need to be successful at college.
-Topics will include: time management, study skills, dealing with being away from home, navigating a large college campus, how to find and use available campus resources such as tutors, mental health counseling support, and navigating a college campus as a first-generation student.
+Members of the Ball State Learning Center will lead a session to help campers strengthen the skills they need to be successful at college.
+Topics will include: time management,study skills, dealing with being away from home, navigating a large college campus, how to find and use available campus resources such as tutors, mental health counseling support, and navigating a college campus as a first-generation student.

 Co-curricular Activities on a College Campus

-Students will be provided information to college life outside the classroom by being introduced to a diverse array of activities and experiences they can participate in as a college student.
-University and student led organizations will create programming to share this information with students.
+Campers will be introduced to college life outside the classroom by introducing them to a diverse array of activities and experiences they can participate in as a college student.
+This includes, but is not limited to, access to the recreational facilities, social programs to promote interpersonal connections and fun entertaining events.
+University and student led organizations will create programming that fits with the academic theme of each camp.

-This camp is offered at no cost to attendees and their families.
+The camp and academic year visits are offered at no cost to attendees and their families.

 This is sponsored by Ball State's Indiana Youth Programs on Campus (IYPC) grant through Eli Lilly & Company.